muaompc/muaompc/doc/index.rst

 .. warning::

-   *muAO-MPC* is on an early alpha-stage development.
-Some functionality is still quite fragile.
+   *muAO-MPC* is on beta.
+Some
+   functionality is still quite fragile.
 See the list of :ref:`intro.known_issues` for details.

 .. warning::

    This document is still a work in progress.
-If you find errors, or have any comments, please contact Pablo Zometa at :math:`pablo.zometa@ovgu.de`.
+If you find errors, or have any comments, please create an issue in the `github repository <https://github.com/muaompc/muaompc>`_

 .. toctree::
    :maxdepth: 2